 Collaboratories: Call for Faculty Proposals

-The Sidney Harman Academy for Polymathic Study seeks proposals from USC faculty to direct Collaboratories at the Ahmanson Lab in 2023-2024.
+The Sidney Harman Academy for Polymathic Study seeks proposals from USC faculty to lead Collaboratories at the Ahmanson Lab in 2025-2026.

 What are Collaboratories?

-1. They engage students in interdisciplinary research around a particular theme (e.g. immersive journalism), problem (e.g. terraforming Mars), or a socially vital topic (e.g. the future of democracy).
+1. They engage students in interdisciplinary research around a particular theme, problem, or a socially vital topic.
 The research topic is typically connected to work already being done by the faculty member(s) who direct the Collaboratory.

-2. They engage students in the design and development of an interactive digital experience (e.g. a screen-based game; an augmented reality app; a multimedia digital publication; a virtual reality environment) that structures and/or communicates interdisciplinary research in a unique manner.
+2. They engage students in the design and development of a digital project.
+Previous examples include: interactive digital experiences such as a screen-based games or virtual reality environments; research-driven social media production; and AI-powered tools that explore or intervene in cultural, political, or social dynamics.
 The fabrication of the digital project is directed by Ahmanson Lab staff and the Collaboratory’s faculty member(s).

 Faculty need not have any technical expertise related to the production of the Collaboratory’s digital project.
 Ahmanson Lab staff provide all technical support as well as all project management and planning, allowing faculty to focus on content.